In this section

 Virtual health and 3D technology

 - Developed by Lighthaus Inc. with the support of the Betty Irene Moore Children’s Heart Center at Stanford and Oculus VR, the Stanford Virtual Heart is a cutting-edge virtual reality education tool.
 The Herma Heart Institute is currently one of 20 pediatric hospitals with The Stanford Virtual Heart.
 Watch this video to learn how else we’re using the Stanford Virtual Heart at the Herma Heart Institute.

 The Heart Summit

-- Our annual Heart Summit is an immersive experience that gives unprecedented access to the inside of the operating room.
-Every fall, a group of some of the world’s greatest medical minds come to gather to watch an open-heart surgery live in 3D while interacting in real-time with the surgeon.
-Read more about our recent Heart Summit topics:
+- The Heart Summit was an immersive experience that provided unprecedented access to the inside of the operating room.
+For three years, a group of some of the world’s greatest medical minds come gathered to watch an open-heart surgery live in 3D while interacting in real-time with the surgeon.
+Read more about our past Heart Summit topics:

 3D surgical encyclopedia